Humboldt Broncos bus crash

-On April 6, 2018, 16 people were killed and 13 were injured when a northbound coach bus struck a westbound semi-trailer truck that blew through a stop sign near Armley, Saskatchewan, Canada.
-The driver of the truck had failed to yield at a flashing stop sign at the intersection of Saskatchewan Highways 35 and 335 while driving at a speed of approximately 100 kph.
+On April 6, 2018, 16 people were killed and 13 were injured when a northbound coach bus was struck by a westbound semi-trailer truck that blew through a stop sign near Armley, Saskatchewan, Canada.
+The driver of the truck had failed to stop at a flashing stop sign at the intersection of Saskatchewan Highways 35 and 335 while driving at a speed of approximately 100 kph.
 Most of the deceased and injured were players from the Humboldt Broncos, a junior ice hockey team from Humboldt, Saskatchewan, which plays in the Saskatchewan Junior Hockey League (SJHL).

 On July 6, 2018, the Royal Canadian Mounted Police (RCMP) charged 29-year-old Jaskirat Singh Sidhu, the driver of the truck, with sixteen counts of dangerous operation of a motor vehicle causing death and thirteen counts of dangerous operation of a motor vehicle causing bodily injury.
 In early 2019, Sidhu pleaded guilty to the charges and was sentenced to eight years in prison.
-Sidhu, an immigrant from India, plans to appeal deportation from Canada if he is granted parole.
+Sidhu, an immigrant from India, was scheduled to be deported on April 27, 2026, but the Federal Court granted a stay on April 24 pending his legal challenge to the deportation.

 The crash prompted condolences from public figures and celebrities, along with vigils and tributes such as people leaving hockey sticks outside their doors.
 A GoFundMe crowdfunding campaign set a national record by raising more than CA$15,000,000.
 The crash was the deadliest road accident in Canada since the 1997 Les Éboulements bus accident, which killed 44 people.